isomerpages/jointpoly-ace/_programmes/T&L Mentor Move In Programme (TLMP).md

 #### When is the programme conducted?

-The duration is 160 hours over a span of 1 year.
+The duration of the programme is 160 hours, which is condcuted over a span of 1 year.
 The first run will commence on 3 Oct 2022.
 The second run is expected to commence in 2023.

 ## Click here to find out more about TLMP!